Xce-PT/Vosh/README.md

 * Vosh+Right - Focus the next element;
 * Vosh+Down - Focus the first child of the focused element;
 * Vosh+Up - Focus the parent of the focused element;
+* Vosh+Slash - Dump the system-wide element to a property list file;
 * Vosh+Period - Dump all elements of the active application to a property list file;
 * Vosh+Comma - Dump the focused element and all its children to a property list file;
 * Control - Interrupt speech.

 At present, the only user interfaces presented by Vosh are the save panel where you can choose the location of the element dump property list files and a menu extras that can be used to exit Vosh, though neither of these interfaces work with Vosh itself, and even VoiceOver has very poor support for graphical user interfaces in modal windows, so expect some accessibility issues using them.

 The element dumping commands are used to provide information that can be attached to issues for me to analyze on bug reports.
-These commands dump the hierarchy of an accessible application or a focused element within an accessible application complete with all of their respective attribute values, meaning that the dump files might contain personal or confidential information, which is yet another reason to only run this project in a virtual machine.
+These commands dump the hierarchy of an accessible application or a focused element within an accessible application complete with all of their respective attribute values, meaning that the dump files might contain personal or confidential information, which is yet another reason to only run this project on a virtual machine.